stjude/proteinpaint/container/README.md

 #### Usage

 Example usage, where the current working directory has:
-- a serverconfig.json, which has a `"url": "http://localhost:[PORT]"` entry
+- a serverconfig.json, which has a `"URL": "http://localhost:[PORT]"` entry
 (default PORT=3456, can be set to any valid, non-conflicting numeric port value)
 - an optional dataset folder, containing js files of any serverconfig.genomes.datasets[] entry that is not already included in proteinpaint/server/dataset